antongeorgescu/express-node-sqlserver-encrypt/README.md

 ## Database Encryption Configurations

 ### Create CustomerData database
 For the purpose of this project we are going to create a test database, which we will call StudentLoans.
-There are two sql scripts in the project, under **database** folder:
+There are one sql scripts in the project, under **database** folder calles **createStudentLoansDb.sql**
-* createDatabase.sql
-* populateDatabase.sql
+Run the script in a database where you have **db_owner** privileges

 ### Create a database master key for column level SQL Server encryption